-PLC Charter School's at Estrella Mountain is implementing a research-based reading program (Harcourt Journeys) that provides a comprehensive approach in five areas of reading instruction: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+PLC Charter Schools adopted Houghton-Mifflin Harcourt's Into Reading for grades Kindergarten through 5th and McGraw-Hill's Study Sync for 6th through 8th grades for our English Language Arts program.
+Our curriculum provides a comprehensive approach in five areas of reading instruction: phonemic awareness, phonics, fluency, vocabulary, and comprehension.

-The elementary language arts program emphasizes purposeful writing: to tell stories, to present information, to persuade, and to entertain.
+The Elementary Language Arts program emphasizes purposeful writing: to tell stories, to present information, to persuade, and to entertain.
 Students begin writing in kindergarten, even before they can read, by drawing and using phonetic spelling.
 In elementary school, students are expected to write every day.
-They write frequently in writing workshops, practice all types of receive feedback writing. from their classmates, conference with their teachers, and learn editing skills.
+They write frequently in writing workshops, practice all types of writing. receive feedback from their classmates, conference with their teachers, and learn editing skills.